Kade-Donohoue/Manga-Tracker-V2/README.md

 # **Change Logs**

+## Change Log 1.1.5
+- Asura Scans script has been upgraded to improve performance
+- all scraping default load time is limited to 1 sec and page loading time is 10 sec
+- job.log no is used to have logs showing where a job is at with timestamps
+- added a util called queue viewer that gives insight into the job queue
+- mangaNato now pulls manga url from website instead of splicing provided url
+- site loading timeout is now 10 seconds while selection timeouts is now 1 second

 ## Change Log 1.1.4
 - addUtils getManga no longer sends param for fetching icon
 - puppeteer server now uses bullMQ